-MR. READE'S POEMS.
+MR. READE'S POEMS.\

-I is not every author who can do such justice to himself as Mr. John Edmund Reade has done by the magnificent octavo edition of his works, just issued from the press; and he is perfectly right in thus asserting his claim to a place in the poet's corner of every Englishman's library.
+T is not every author who can do such justice to himself as Mr. John Edmund Reade has done by the magnificent octavo edition of his works, just issued from the press; and he is perfectly right in thus asserting his claim to a place in the poet's corner of every Englishman's library.
 Mr. Reade has been before the public for thirty years as one of the most aspiring of her poets, aiming, indeed, at "the highest heaven of invention," and boasting a strength of wing permitted but to few.
 Mr. Reade may take rank with such of our poets as Gray in regard to his lyrical and dramatic ambition, and the care and polish that he bestows on his productions; while he has surpassed him in point of multiplicity and completeness.
-He has the same Virgilian taste, the same emulation to excel in elegance and correctness, the same classical colouring of style, and sometimes the same obsentity, both touching the subject and the treatment.
+Ite has the same Virgilian taste, the same emulation to excel in elegance and correctness, the same classical colouring of style, and sometimes the same obscurity, both touching the subject and the treatment.
 He merits much respect for the conscientious exercise of his faculties from the considerate and reflective reader.

 There was a considerable interval when the poetic powers of Mr. Reade were regarded with critical suspicion.
-He seemed from time
+'He seemed from time

-The Poetical Works of JOHN EDMUND READE.
+\ The Poetical Works of JOHN EDMUND READE.
 New Edition.
 Two vols.
 8vo.
-Longman, Green, Longman & Roberts. our lives.
-We heartily recommend the volume to the attention of all Christian denominations.
+Longman, Green, Longman & Roberts.